 Phase 1 - Auditions

 Instrumentalists from Cheshire East (studying in years 11-13) who may be considering a path with a focus on musical performance, following an application, will be invited to attend an audition.
-The auditions will be held between Monday 5th and Friday 16th February.
 These will be led by RNCM tutors and take place at the RNCM in Manchester.
 The auditions will provide the opportunity for the young musicians to perform a piece to the RNCM tutor and receive constructive feedback.
 Auditions are open to pupils studying all orchestral instrumental and vocal disciplines.

 Each audition would last 15-20 minutes and all students would receive feedback regarding the strengths of their performance and next steps for future development.